Emanuel Max

-Emanuel Max, after 1876: Ritter von Wachstein (19 October 1810, Janov – 22 February 1901, Prague) was a German-Czech sculptor.
+Emanuel Max, after 1876: Ritter von Wachstein (19 October 1810 – 22 February 1901) was a German-Czech sculptor.
 His brother was the sculptor Josef Max.

 Life

-Max was born into a family of sculptors and woodcarvers and received his first lessons from his father.
+Max was born on 19 October 1810 in Janov, Bohemia, Austrian Empire (today part of Nový Bor, Czech Republic).
+He was born into a family of sculptors and woodcarvers and received his first lessons from his father.
 He later studied painting at the Academy of Fine Arts, Prague, under Joseph Bergler and František Kristian Waldherr.
 The academy did not have a sculpture department at that time, so he also studied at the Vienna Academy of Fine Arts with Johann Nepomuk Schaller and Franz Käßmann (1760–1833).

 From 1839 to 1849, he lived in Italy, where he improved his knowledge of the old masters and came under the influence of newer masters, such as Antonio Canova and Bertel Thorvaldsen.
 He also honed his technical skills by carving Carrara marble.
 When he returned to Prague, he opened his own successful sculpting workshop and got married.

 He was named a Knight of the Order of Franz Joseph in 1858 and a member of the Order of the Iron Crown (Class III) in 1875.
 The following year, he was knighted by Emperor Franz Joseph and given the noble appellation "von Wachstein".

+He died on 22 February 1901 in Prague.